 Don’t be afraid to let out your feelings, either.
 Trying to act normal too quickly means you are likely bottling up emotions in an unhealthy manner and not addressing them fully.
 Be honest with yourself, and give yourself time, as much as you need to, to grieve.

 While it isn’t good to unfairly blame yourself, being in denial of your wrongdoing is equally harmful.
 Take careful stock of yourself and acknowledge where you went wrong.
 Use that truth to better yourself and avoid similar mistakes in the future.
+And if you have kids, it is even more important to be responsible for them.
+If you need advice, there are various free custody consultation available almost anywhere.
+Just hit them up and you’ll be in good hands.

 Go To A Counselor If Necessary